aravindj/Thought-process/README.md

 intends to do.
 In short, its like **Twitter for your code!**

 Add the thought.process file to each module of your project and keep track of the ideas you come across while you code.
+Dont forget to version control it!

 Installation:
     Add the following line to your .bashrc